xmas-ar/xNMS/docs/source/automation/servicetypes/generic_filetransfer.md

   filesystem.
 - `Protocol`: Use SCP or SFTP to perform the transfer.
-- `Source file`: For Get, source file is the path-plus-filename on the device to retrieve to the eNMS server.
-For Put, source file is the path-plus-filename on the eNMS server to send to the device.
+- `Source file`: For Get, source file is the path-plus-filename on the device to retrieve to the xNMS server.
+For Put, source file is the path-plus-filename on the xNMS server to send to the device.
-- `Destination file`: For Get, destination file is the path-plus-filename on the eNMS server to store the file to.
+- `Destination file`: For Get, destination file is the path-plus-filename on the xNMS server to store the file to.
 For Put, destination file is the path-plus-filename on the device to store the file to.
 - `Missing Host Key Policy`: If checked, auto-add the host key policy on the ssh connection.
-- `Load Known Host Keys`: If checked, load host keys on the eNMS server before attempting the connection.
+- `Load Known Host Keys`: If checked, load host keys on the xNMS server before attempting the connection.
 - `Source file includes glob pattern (Put Direction only)`: Flag indicates that for Put Direction transfers only, the above Source